 As the Assistant Director General of BIP, Don is responsible for the delivery of policy development and legislative reform related to the building industry and maintaining open and professional stakeholder engagement with the design and building construction sector on behalf of the department.

-Charlie Thorn is the Director, Research and Development at Curtin University.
+Chris Moran is the Deputy Vice-Chancellor, Research at Curtin University.

 John L Wilson

 Kourosh Kayvani is the Global Director of Excellence & Expertise at Aurecon.
 With a career spanning over 25 years, Kourosh has played key roles in the design and delivery of many innovative, complex and award winning projects across the globe.
 His project portfolio includes Wembley Stadium in London, Sydney Olympics Hockey Stadium in Sydney, Melbourne Star Observation Wheel, and Liberty Place and 5 Martin Place in Sydney, to name a just few.

 Kourosh is an Honorary Professor at the University of Sydney, a Visiting Professorial Fellow at UNSW and a Director of Australian Steel Institute.
 He is the founding Head of Aurecon Design Academy.

 Kourosh is the Laureate of the IABSE Prize awarded by the International Association for Bridge and Structural Engineering for his contribution to design of long span structures world-wide.
 He was also named one of the Top 100 most influential engineers by Engineers Australia in 2009 and won the 2016 John Connell Gold Medal Award from Engineers Australia – Structural College Awards.